-Dogs have two tonsils located in the back of the throat, where they act much like lymph nodes to combat throat infections.
+Dogs have two tonsils in the back of the throat, acting much like lymph nodes to combat throat infections.

 When the tonsils become inflamed, the condition is called tonsillitis.
 It is most common in small breeds of dogs.